-If a TCP disconnect occurs while the BIP connection is still open, the terminal:
+If a TCP disconnect occurs (i.e. client closed the connection) while the BIP connection is still open, the terminal:

-- shall be ready to accept a new TCP connection on the server port of the BIP connection; and - shall inform the UICC about the new connection status "TCP in LISTEN state".
+- shall be ready to accept a new TCP connection on the server port of the BIP connection; and - shall discard current buffered data and inform the UICC about the new connection status "TCP in LISTEN state".